MikronT/CursorMower/README.md

 ### Example

-You can write the file by yourself but if you want more access to the layout (to make it more dynamic), you can generate the one on the go.
+You can write layout files by yourself but you can also generate it dynamically to get better access to the layout.
+Here you can access your own variables and expand them during both write-time and render-time

 All the Batch features are available inside the brackets

 ```batch
 set program_name=CursorMower